deepfence/terraform-azure-cloud-scanner/examples/single-subscription/README.md

-# Cloud scanner for Azure cloud<br/>[ Example: Single-Subscription ]
+# Cloud Scanner for Azure<br/>[ Example: Single-Subscription ]

-This module example deploys Cloud scanner in a single Azure cloud subscription.
-Cloud scanner will scan resources in the subscription id where deployment will be done.
+This module example deploys Cloud Scanner in a single Azure cloud subscription.
+Cloud Scanner will scan resources in the subscription id where deployment will be done.

 ### Notice